jancarloviray/blog/_posts/2017-02-03-go-and-mysql-postgres.md

 if err != nil {
     log.Fatal(err)
 }
-// Important to close! `rows.Close()` is a no-op if already closed defer rows.Close()
+defer rows.Close() // Important to close!
+This is no-op if already closed

-// Iterate over the rows - make sure you don't skip or exit the loop early
+// Iterate rows.
+Make sure you don't skip/exit the loop early
-// otherwise, the connection remains open.
-Also, don't defer inside loop. for rows.Next() {
+// or the connection remains open.
+Don't defer inside loop also. for rows.Next() {
     err := rows.Scan(&id, &name)
     if err != nil {